tmspzz/Rome/README.md

 If no frameworks are missing, the `awk` pipe to `carthage` will fail and the rest of the command will not be executed.
 This avoids rebuilding all dependencies or uploading artifacts already present in the cache.

+You can use the [fastlane plugin for rome](#use-rome-with-fastlane) to implement a CI workflow too.

 ## Set up and Usage